 - Credit (tri-merge) for each borrower/personal guarantor (or permission to pull credit)

 - Company financials if the borrower is an entity (2 years)

 - A privacy notice signed by the borrower

 - A purchase agreement (when property acquisition is involved)

-- A preliminary title report
+- A preliminary title report (if available)